Search This Blog

 Another friend serves on what might be called "the least Christian campus in America" and he has been having 35 students at his weekly large group meeting.
 He is seeing some students come to Christ.
 That is wonderful in the context where he serves.
 He would be one of my nominees for Campus Minister of the Year.
 But, he probably will not be described by anybody as "famous".

-Right now in my "Fifth Season" I am leading what is the smallest ministry I have led in many years.
+Right now in my "Fifth Season" I am leading the smallest ministry I have led in many years.
 Sometimes I am frustrated.
 Yet, I feel I am where the Lord wants me right now.
 The other night I was frustrated by our drop in attendance.
 But, I left excited by the conversations I got to have with some students that night.
 It was not about the size of the crowd....it was about God's movement in their lives and my being privileged by God to be present to it.

-God did not call us to be famous or to lead a large ministry.
+God did not call us to be famous or lead a large ministry.
+Leave that up to Him.
 He called us to love students in His Name and to be faithful to that.
 Most of us will not wind up to be famous.....but that is not what we were called to be.
 And, we nay not lead "a large ministry", but God knows where we are and He will continue to speak into the lives of students.
 That is what he called us to.
 A few of us may wind up leading large ministries and a handful of us may be a little "famous" in our tribe.

-But, if we worry about being famous or how many likes our latest statement on Facebook or Twitter gets, we just need reminding, that was not what we committed our life to.
+But if we worry about being famous or how many likes our latest statement on Facebook or Twitter gets, we just need reminding, that was not what we committed our life to.
 God is speaking into the lives of college students and we get to be part of it!!

 Sunday, November 6, 2022